 - Sometimes, athlete's foot can spread to the hands; this is called tinea manuum

 Causes of athlete's foot

-The athlete foot fungus, Trichophyton, is related to other fungi that cause infections in human skin, hair, and nails, called dermatophytes.
+The athlete foot fungus, Trichophyton, is a dermatophyte, related to other fungi that cause infections in human skin, hair, and nails.

 These fungi exist harmlessly on human skin; as long as the skin is dry and clean, their reproduction is limited.
-Under damp and warm conditions, they multiply rapidly.
+However, under damp and warm conditions, they multiply rapidly.